mefranklin6/Extron-Frontend-API/README.md

 ```

 > **Note:** If you are converting an existing project, you can use the included `gui_element_instantiation_converter.py` script to automatically populate the above lists from your old files.

+5. If you need to use any relay, serial, or AVLAN devices, run `port_instantiation_helper.py` on a PC.
+This provides you with a graphical interface and an easy way to add devices and export the resulting JSON file.

 5. Deploy as normal using CSDU.
 Re-deploy if you update your GUI Designer File or if you change hardware.